opentelekomcloud-docs/scalable-file-service/umn/source/troubleshooting/failed_to_mount_an_nfs_file_system_to_a_windows_iis_server.rst

 Solution
 --------

 #.
-Log in to the ECS.
+Log in to the cloud server.
 An ECS running Windows Server 2012 R2 is used in this example.

 #.
 Click **Server Manager** in the lower left corner.